Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 Dishonored takes place in Dunwell, a huge plague-ridden city in total chaos.
 You play as Corvo, an assassin who has come to this city in pursuit of finding her emperor’s killers.
 With tons of abilities and skills at your disposal, you can take revenge in a lot of ways.

 Be a sneaky assassin using your ability to see moment behind the walls, possess anyone, use telekinesis and much more.
 If you want to avoid getting in combat or killing anyone in Dishonored, you can totally do that.
 All the missions are designed in such a way that you can complete them without even killing anyone.

 One the other hand, if you want to tackle your guards and enemies heads on, you can do that as well.
-The combat is responsive, fun and engaging, giving you an immense satisfaction when you conquer your enemy.
+The combat is responsive, fun and engaging, giving you immense satisfaction when you succeed.

-If you are looking for some stealth-adventure games like Assassins Creed, you shouldn’t miss out on Dishonored.
+If you are looking for some stealth-adventure games like Assassins Creed, you shouldn’t overlook this title.

 Do It All With These Games

 Assassins Creed is a very versatile series—from stealth to parkour missions, you can really do it all.
 Each game on this list combines multiple sub-genres to create a truly fun and immersive open world experience.
 So what are you waiting for?
 Get playing!